 - the Royal Opera House (to continue sponsoring the annual ‘BP Big Screens’)

-- the Royal Shakespeare Company (where BP currently sponsors the £5 ticket scheme for 16-25 year olds)
+- the Royal Shakespeare Company (to sponsor the £5 ticket scheme for 16-25 year olds)

-The deal is for £7.5 million in total, a reduction from the £10 million that BP spent on the last five-year deal.
-The new deal no longer includes Tate, but includes the RSC for the first time.
+The deal was for £7.5 million in total, a reduction from the £10 million that BP spent on the last five-year deal.
+The new deal no longer included Tate, but included the RSC for the first time.